-Plumbers across the nation always find themselves saying that homeowners should never pour chemical plumbing solutions down their drains when a clog arises.
+Plumbers in Dallas, and across the nation, always find themselves saying that homeowners should never pour chemical plumbing solutions down their drains when a clog arises.

 Drano and related products damage plumbing in the long-term, and when the clog doesn’t clear or inevitably returns, people tend to continue pouring solution down the drain in the hope that it will eventually be a “successful, cost-effective solution.”

-Save yourself some plumbing issues and stop using chemicals the first time they fail.
-Let’s examine why these types of solutions typically fail and what you can do to safely put an end to your standing water problem.
+Our plumbers in Dallas want to spare you unnecessary plumbing issues and suggest that you stop using chemicals the first time they fail.
+Find out why these types of solutions typically fail and what you can do to safely put an end to your standing water problem.

 Why Wouldn’t Drano Work?

 Although plumbing chemicals like Drano are designed to break up clogs and clear your pipes, they often make a clog worse for homeowners.

 Yes, the heat these chemicals produce will break down the remnants of a clog, but likely only push them farther down your system to form a more dense clog in a harder-to-reach section of your plumbing.
 This leads to repeat clog offenses, repeat pouring, and the eventual ruin of your plumbing system.

 The manufacturers of chemical solutions know the likelihood of failure and typically tell users to try, try, and try again until their problem is resolved.
 Typically, the only result of this type of plumbing abuse is new plumbing.